Ground Level Deck: How To Build it the Right Way in 2025

 Step 4: Finishing Touches

 • Installing Skirting: Skirt your deck to cover the structure underneath and prevent animals from nesting under it.
 Skirting can be made from lattice, vertical boards, or other decorative elements that match the decking.
+You can even include low railings if your design transitions to a slightly raised platform.

 • Sealing and Staining: If your deck is wood, apply a sealant or stain to protect it from the elements and enhance its color.
 Even composite decks can benefit from a clean and occasional mildew-preventative treatment.
+For ease of maintenance, choose finishes that require minimal upkeep and can be reapplied without sanding.

 By following these detailed steps, you can build a ground level deck that will impress your friends and be robust and long-lasting.
 If any step is outside your comfort zone, don’t hesitate to call in professionals like us at Olympic Decks for assistance.